pasky/speedread/README.md

     filter philosophy).
 This would allow better eye guidance and large font.
   * An elinks-based recipe for reading websites this way.

-Check out also OpenSpritz if you want to get this functionality in the web context.
+Check out also [OpenSpritz](https://github.com/Miserlou/OpenSpritz) or [spritz-js](https://github.com/richardtagger/spritz-js) if you want to get this functionality in the web context.